 The amount of food required will depend on your cat’s size, age and level of activity, but you should take care not to overfeed or underfeed.
 Your vet will be able to weigh your cat, assess your cat’s body condition score and provide advice.

 Adult cats tend to prefer eating several smaller meals throughout the day/night, which is how they hunt if they live in the wild.
 They should ideally be offered food at least 4 to 5 times per day because eating smaller frequent meals has been associated with greater urinary tract health and is consistent with their natural feeding pattern.
-Providing opportunities for cats to exert effort and search for their food (such as using puzzle feeders and varying the location of feeding) makes feeding time last longer and more interesting and fun, this may also help prevent obesity .
+Providing opportunities for cats to exert effort and search for their food (such as using puzzle feeders and varying the location of feeding) makes feeding time last longer and more interesting and fun, this may also increase activity and help prevent obesity.

 Some cats can be ‘fussy eaters’, which can develop when they are fed the same food over a long period.
 They can be tempted to eat by slightly warming their food, offering foods that are tasty (due to high levels of protein or fat) or have a strong odour, and by offering variety, including new and different foods.

 Please ensure clean fresh drinking water is available at all times but do not provide milk as this can cause gastrointestinal upsets.